FormoSeanIap/load-balancing-nginx/README.md

 # Using Nginx as Load Balancer with Node.js (Express)

-- The main introduction can be found at: https://philosophyotaku.medium.com/using-nginx-as-load-balancer-with-node-js-express-63b39948f737
+- The main article can be found [here](https://philosophyotaku.medium.com/using-nginx-as-load-balancer-with-node-js-express-63b39948f737).

 # Introduction